EcoCheese/studies/README.md

 # studies

-this is a quick testing of GitHub, and the first time i'm trying to download a project to it
+this repo is full of may lab works in programming